MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 1. After you've installed the Customer Insights - Journeys and Customer Insights - Data apps on the same environment, you need to finish connecting them.
 To connect the apps, go to **Customer Insights - Journeys** then go to **Settings** > **Data Management** > **Customer Insights** and select the **Connect'** button.
 This completes the data sync for segmentation between the two applications.

 #### Troubleshooting a failed installation

-Installations can fail for hundreds of reasons unrelated to and undetectable by the Dynamics 365 Customer Insights - Journeys application.
-When you request an installation, we decrement your application quota in case you start multiple installations at a time and we request the package installation from the platform.
-Once the platform tries to install the package, it can run into any number of issues in your specific environment including plugins that need to be disabled, dependencies in the dataverse entity model that the journeys application relies on such as for Leads or Contacts, dependencies, security, or customizations.
+Installations can fail for many reasons unrelated to and undetectable by the Dynamics 365 Customer Insights - Journeys application.
+When you request an installation, Microsoft decrements your application quota (in case you start multiple installations at a time) and requests the package installation from the platform.
+Once the platform tries to install the package, it can run into any number of issues in your specific environment including plugins that need to be disabled, dependencies in the Dataverse entity model that the journeys application relies on such as for leads or contacts, dependencies, security, or customizations.

-If your installation fails you will see a **Retry** link where the **Install** link used to be.
-Before you **Retry** you can do some checking on your environment to see if there is anything you need to do to prepare it to allow the solution installation.
-You can go to the solutions history view in the Maker portal to see what failed and what actions you can take to prepare your environment for a successful install [learn more](/power-apps/maker/data-platform/solution-history/).
-You can also check your solutions using the solution checker [learn more](/dynamics365/customer-insights/journeys/troubleshoot-marketing-solution-health).
+If your installation fails, you'll see a **Retry** link where the **Install** link used to be.
+Before you **Retry**, you can do some checking on your environment to see if there's anything you need to do to prepare it to allow the solution installation.
+- You can go to the solutions history view in the Maker portal to see what failed and what actions you can take to prepare your environment for a successful install.
+Learn more: [View the history of a solution](/power-apps/maker/data-platform/solution-history/)
+- You can also check your solutions using the solution checker.
+Learn more: [Troubleshoot issues with Solution Health Hub](troubleshoot-marketing-solution-health.md)

-If your installation fails and you want to abandon the installation, you must achieve a successful installation so that you can run the uninstall process to free up the license and disconnect any services that may have succeeded during the parts of the installation process that did not fail.
-After attempting to resolve issues with your environment on your own by using solution checker or visiting the solution history in the Maker portal, if you still cannot resolve you should file a support ticket and get help to achieve a successful installation.
+If your installation fails and you want to abandon the installation, you must achieve a successful installation so that you can run the uninstall process to free up the license and disconnect any services that may have succeeded during the parts of the installation process that didn't fail.
+If you still can't resolve the issue after attempting using the solution checker or visiting the solution history in the Maker portal, you should file a support ticket and get help to achieve a successful installation.

 ### Uninstall

 Uninstalling Dynamics 365 Customer Insights - Journeys should be done with care.
-Depending on the reason for uninstalling, you may want to back-up your enviornment and your interaction data if you do not want to experience data loss.
-When you uninstall several things will happen to the application on your environment including:
+Depending on the reason for uninstalling, you may want to back up your environment and your interaction data if you don't want to experience data loss.
+When you uninstall, several things happen to the application on your environment including:
-- The services will disconnect from the environment leaving behind only the user experience solutions.
-You will no longer be able to send emails, orchestrate journeys, create segments, etc. on this environment.
+- The services disconnect from the environment leaving behind only the user experience solutions.
+You'll no longer be able to send emails, orchestrate journeys, create segments, etc. on this environment.
-- The Azure Data Lake which was storing your historical interaction data will be disconnected and cleaned up.
-As such, you should back up this data before uninstalling if you do not want to lose it.
+- The Azure Data Lake that was storing your historical interaction data is disconnected and cleaned up.
+As such, you should back up this data before uninstalling if you don't want to lose it.
-- The available application installation quota will increase by one.
+- The available application installation quota increases by one.
 - The solutions remain on the environment unless you go through the manual process of removing them with help from a support engineer as described in this article [Uninstall Customer Insights](/dynamics365/customer-insights/journeys/uninstall).
-- The solutions will not be upgraded via the monthly release schedule.
+- The solutions won't be upgraded during the monthly release schedule.
-- If you choose to install on this environment at a later date, the solutions will be upgraded to the latest versions, a paid license will be decremented, and the services will be reestablished.
+- If you choose to install on this environment at a later date, the solutions are upgraded to the latest versions, a paid license is decremented, and the services are reestablished.

 ### Update

 Dynamics 365 Customer Insights - Journeys releases updates on a monthly basis with new features and fixes.
-When there is a new release available, you can see it in **Settings** > **Versions**.
-Click on Manage+Update to launch the installation maanagement page.
+When there's a new release available, you can see it in **Settings** > **Versions**.
+Select **Manage+Update** to launch the installation management page.
 Environments listed under **Production** have an **Update** link.
 For trials, choose **use the legacy installation experience** to update them.

 ## Maintain or update your installation